-The table above does not include the wages and benefits other than the fixed remuneration which were not under the Policy of the variable remuneration components of management staff.
+The table above does not include the wages and benefits other than the fixed remuneration which were not under the Variable Remuneration Policy.

-Information related to payments in 2015 associated with hiring of employees covered by the Policy.
+Information related to payments in 2016 associated with hiring of employees covered by the Variable Remuneration Policy.

-• No. of employees: 1 employee,
+No. of employees: 0 employee,Payment amount: PLN 0 thousand.

-• Payment amount: PLN 401,08 thousand.
+Information related to 2016 severance payments for employees covered by the Variable Remuneration Policy.

-Information related to 2015 severance payments for employees covered by the Policy.
+- No. of employees: 3 employees,

-• No. of employees: 2 employees,
+- Payment amount: PLN 413,60 thousand,

-• Payment amount: PLN 198,18 thousand.
+- Highest such payment to a single person: PLN 180,91 thousand.

-Number of individuals being remunerated in 2015 at least EUR 1 million: 2 persons in the following bands:
+Number of individuals being remunerated in 2016 at least EUR 1 million: